This is a slight departure from what I normally write about, but having recently attended my first TBEX, I wanted to share my thoughts on it.

 This access to and continued networking with experts was invaluable.

 The speed networking sessions were a first for me.
 Brands and companies from all over the world attended these sessions to meet with bloggers.
 We were given eight minutes per meeting to strategize and hopefully learn how we could work together.
 I left with several solid contacts for future work and partnerships that I’m excited about.

 There was an event (party) with food and drinks each night.
 The parties were epic.
 TBEX truly knows how to throw a party.

 Travel Massive hosted a welcome mixer at Raffles bar, home of the world-famous Singapore Sling.

 Another night, the Filipino Tourism Board hosted an event to highlight local culture with traditional music, food, dancing, and even a balut eating contest!
 If you don’t know what balut is, you should Google it, as long as you don’t have a weak stomach!

 The final night was the biggest party of the event: a private Octoberfest just for TBEX participants.
 This was huge, and left several of us who had early flights were hurting the next day!
-The party offered all you can drink beer, table after table of food, an insanely awesome live band and tons of networking.
+The party offered an all-you-can-drink beer, table after table of food, an insanely awesome live band, and tons of networking.
 Hands down, this was my favorite party of the event.

 I even worked with a local blogger Mark to host an unofficial welcome party for those of us in town before the event started.
 The welcome party was held on the rooftop of the truly awesome Z Hostel.
 We had an awesome turnout, and it was a great way to get to know everyone before the event started.